celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 The following messages should be spaced by at least 5 minutes (300 seconds).

-A query for a specific `<validator, version>` tuple has a retry back off period, ant send more than (retrybackoff for highest known version) for each destination, from the 11th message and onwards.
+A query for a specific `<validator, version>` tuple has a retry back off period from the 11th message and onwards.
 The `nth` attempt should be spaced from the previous one by:

 ```
 timeoutMinutes = 1.5 ^ (min(n - 1, 5))